 CBP Proposes New Procedures to Help End Discrimination against LGBT Families

-March 26, 2012 by Robin Maril, Legislative Counsel, Administrative Advocacy
+March 26, 2012 by Robin Maril, Senior Legislative Counsel

 Today the U.S. Customs and Border Patrol (CBP) announced a proposed change to its policies for processing families re-entering the United States after traveling abroad.
 When returning from abroad, individuals must complete a customs declaration form detailing all purchases made abroad prior to re-entering the United States.
 Families traveling together are eligible to complete a single customs declaration form.
 However, under the current policy, same-sex couples and their children are not considered to be “family” for the purposes of the form.
 The failure of the current policy to accurately recognize LGBT families has resulted in confusion and delays, both for families and for CBP officers.
 This policy also communicates the harsh message to children and their parents that despite meeting all of the practical requirements, they are not a real family.